raffian/eagle-eye/README.md

 EagleEye
 =========
-A web-based diagnostics console for configuring lightweight tests on nodes and arbitrary application services.
+A web-based diagnostics console for configuring lightweight tests on nodes and arbitrary service endpoints.

 #### Agentless Monitors
 EagleEye is 100% agentless.
-Simply use the console to configure lightweight tests for pretty much anything with a heartbeat: virtual nodes, web/app servers, databases, web services, even linux processes and file system resources.
+Simply use the console to configure tests for a variety of nodes and application endpoints: virtual nodes, web/app servers, databases, web services, message queues/topics, even linux processes and file system resources.
 #####Supported Tests
 - Ping (native)
 - Http Get